Corned Beef Stuffed Cabbage Recipe- A Twist on a St. Patty’s Day Classic

 I decided to try out this fusion dish knowing that it could be a total flop, but hoping for the best.
 To my surprise the combination totally worked!
 I was able to infuse the vegetable stock with the flavors we associate with our St. Patty’s Day meal like clove, thyme, and mustard.
 The other great part is that your side of vegetables, carrots and onions, cook right along with the cabbage for a total one pot dinner.

 If you are looking for a new twist on a classic this recipe is perfect.
-It can also be a great option for your leftover corned beef after you have the traditional meal.
 There are a small handful of steps but don’t be intimidated it is a very easy recipe, even for a first timer.

 - 1 to 1 ¼ lb of corned beef (including the spice packet it comes with)

 - 1 cup of cooked white rice (make ahead of time based on box instructions and let cool in fridge for at least an hour)

 - 1 medium onion

 - 2 bay leaves

 - Tools Needed-Food processor

 - Bring a large pot of water to boil.
 Meanwhile, remove all large outer green leaves from your head of cabbage.
 Cut the bottom core off of the head.
 Once the water is boiling, place the whole head of cabbage into the pot.
 Let the cabbage cook for 4-5 minutes and then turn off the stovetop and let cabbage continue to soak for another 3-4 minutes.
 Leaves should be slightly soft and flexible now, but not too soft.

 - Drain the cabbage into a colander until cool enough for handling.